carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 > ## Object-oriented programming and Python classes
 >
-> You might be unfamiliar with the `class MppaddressesSpider(scrapy.Spider)` syntax used above.
+> You might be unfamiliar with the `class AustmpdataSpider(scrapy.Spider)` syntax used above.
 > This is an example of [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
 >
 > All elements of a piece of Python code are __objects__: functions, variables, strings, integers, etc.